TUM-DSE/research-work-info/README.md

 # My thesis

 Fork this repository and adapt it to your needs.
-You should find everything here that you will need to successfully complete your bachelor's or master's thesis, interdisciplinary project or guided research at our chair.
+You should find everything here that you will need to successfully complete your bachelor's or master's thesis at our chair.

 ## Where to start